 Skip to content

-Open houses remain a valuable way for homebuyers to explore properties up close — especially in a market where buyers want to feel a space before making one of the biggest decisions of their lives.
-But showing up with no plan can leave you overwhelmed, under-prepared, or worse — missing out on your dream home.
+Open houses remain a valuable way for homebuyers to explore properties up close — where they can feel a space before making one of the biggest decisions of their lives.
+But showing up with no plan can leave you overwhelmed, underprepared, or worse — missing out on your dream home.

 1. Do Your Research Before You Go

-Before you step foot inside, take a few minutes to study the listing online.
+Before you set foot inside, take a few minutes to study the listing online.
 Look for:

 • Square footage and layout details